Call For A Friendly Chat On: 01865 391187

 The NHS CHC assessment checklist covers general health needs, such as:

-If it’s decided that you’re ineligible for NHS CHC, these are the steps you can take:
+If it’s decided that you’re not eligible for NHS CHC, these are the steps you can take:

 Dementia is a progressive disease meaning families face difficult decisions when their loved ones’ care needs change.
 It might become apparent that a person is not coping and more support is needed.